Contguard/home-work/README.md

-# Home-work for DEVOPS & IT POSITION
+# HOMEWORK for DEVOPS & IT POSITION

 create a free azure account https://azure.microsoft.com/en-us/free/ (there shouldn't be any additional charges with this task , but we're not responsible if for some reason youre getting charged)